evennia/evennia/docs/1.0-dev/_sources/Howto/Evennia-for-Diku-Users.md.txt

 First, let's create a global script that does absolutely nothing and isn't attached to anything.
 You can either create this directly in-game with the @py command or create it in another file to do some checks and balances if for whatever reason the script needs to be created again.
-Progmatically it can be done like so:
+It can be done like so:

 ```python